An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: Proof of the Main Result

 Thus, $s(z)$ is an approximate solution to \eref{m_equation}.
 To show $s(z) \approx m(z)$, we will apply the stability bound given in Proposition~\ref{prop:stability}.
 To that end, we first establish a high-probability upper bound for $1/\im[s(z)]$.
 Let $\set{\lambda_i}_{i \in [n]}$ denotes the eigenvalues of $A$, and $z = E + \i \eta \in C_+$.
 We have

-Applying the triangular inequality and Proposition~\ref{prop:Ak_op_bnd}, we have $\norm{A}_\mathrm{op} \le \sum_{k = \ell}^L \abs{\co_k} \cdot \norm{A_k}_\mathrm{op} \prec 1$.
+Applying the triangular inequality and Proposition~\ref{prop:Ak_op_bnd}, we have $\norm{A}_\mathsf{op} \le \sum_{k = \ell}^L \abs{\co_k} \cdot \norm{A_k}_\mathsf{op} \prec 1$.
 Moreover, by the assumption made in Theorem~\ref{thm:equivalence}, $\abs{E} \le \tau^{-1}$ and $\tau \le \eta \le \tau^{-1}$ for some fixed $\tau > 0$.
 Substituting these bounds into \eref{sz_lb0} then gives us

-For any $\varepsilon > 0$ and $D > 0$, we have
+For any $0 < \varepsilon < 1/2$ and $D > 0$, we have

-In step (a), we have applied Proposition~\ref{prop:stability} to obtain the second term on the right-hand side of the inequality.
-Step (b) follows from the high-probability estimates given in \eref{sA_small_error} and \eref{sz_lb}.
+In step (a), the second term on the right-hand side of the inequality follows from Proposition~\ref{prop:stability}, where the error term $\et$ in \eref{m_equation_approx} is $\Delta/s(z)$; Step (b) holds for all sufficiently large $d$; Step (c) follows from the high-probability estimates given in \eref{sA_small_error} and \eref{sz_lb}.
 As $\varepsilon$ and $D$ can be chosen arbitrarily, we have verified \eref{sA_m}.
 The almost sure convergence of $s(z)$ to $m(z)$ then follows from \eref{sA_m} and the Borel-Cantelli lemma.